learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 ..."`.
 The `...` should be the argument that was passed in to this inner function (or the default).

+### Additional Practice in Lab-Driven Development

+To keep you fresh on building implementations to satsify tests, we're not going to describe the implementation of the final two test sections.
+Use the tests to guide you in feeling confident working with functions.

 ## Conclusion

 In this lesson, we've covered the basics of function declaration, invocation,